Introduction

 A wide variety of shops, cafes and restaurants add to the bustling atmosphere, whilst excellent transport links mean you can enjoy day trips to other parts of North Wales.

-Whilst Venue Cymru right on the seafront is a theatre and conference centre that attracts famous music and comedy performers and West End shows, as well as the annual Welsh Open Snooker tournament.
+For entertainment, Venue Cymru right on the seafront is a theatre and conference centre that attracts famous music and comedy performers and West End shows, as well as the annual Welsh Open snooker tournament.

-You can also see Welsh whisky being distilled at the fascinating Penderyn Distillery right in the heart of Llandudno!
+You can also now see Welsh single-malt whisky being distilled at the fascinating Penderyn Distillery right in the heart of Llandudno!

-There are LOTS of places to stay in and around Llandudno so there is plenty of choice - remember it is usually always cheaper to book direct!
+There are LOTS of places to stay in and around Llandudno so there is plenty of choice and variety - remember it is usually always cheaper to book direct!

-The official ‘Visit Conwy’ website is the best for searching local accommodation options including B&Bs, guest houses and hotels
+The official ‘Visit Conwy’ website is the best for searching local accommodation options in Llandudno, including B&Bs, guest houses and hotels

-The Stella is a very dog-friendly B&B in Llandudno if you want to bring your pooch on holiday!
+The Stella is an award winning dog-friendly B&B in Llandudno if you want to bring your pooch on holiday!

 4. Anglesey